 To remind myself to come back to something that I am stuck on, I write in bold all-caps FINISH THIS, NEED MORE INFORMATION ABOUT THIS, or whatever else I can’t seem to write about.
 It doesn’t have to be an entire paragraph you get stuck on either.
 Maybe it’s just one sentence you just can’t seem to word right.
 Whatever it is, skip it!
 Go back to it later.

 5. Do Not Get Too Attached

-Don’t be afraid to delete sentences, and maybe even entire paragraphs that in the end are not essential or important to your paper.
+Don’t be afraid to delete sentences and maybe even entire paragraphs that, in the end, are not essential or important to your paper.
 If the paragraph doesn’t help support your thesis in some way, it should be deleted.
 If a sentence is added just because it is interesting or as a filler, it should be deleted.
-Every part of your paper should have a purpose, and that purpose should be for supporting your thesis in some way.
+Every part of your paper should have a purpose, and that purpose should be to support your thesis in some way.